codsen/codsen/packages/html-crush/readme.md

 import { crush, defaults, version } from "../dist/html-crush.esm";
 ```

-Once you get the function, it's API is the following:
+Once you get the function, `crush`, it's API is the following:

 **crush(str, \[opts])** — in other words, two arguments: first — string, optional second — options — plain object